 Student Initiated Programs in the Middle East

-- AMIDEAST Education Abroad in Jordan & Oman
+- AMIDEAST Education Abroad in Jordan and the UAE

 - CIS Abroad in Oman

 - Critical Language Scholarship Summer Program (CLS) in Jordan and Oman